Yemen

 Usage of EBA Preferences

-Currently about 23% of overall imports from Yemen make use of EBA preferences.
-The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, is very high and currently stands at 80.8%.
+In 2023, about 43% of EU imports from Yemen made use of EBA preferences.
+The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, stood at 58%, having dropped from more than 80% in previous years.

 Trade with the EU